mercadopago/devsite-docs/guides/online-payments/checkout-pro/customizations.en.md

 ```
 ]]]

-## Header and elements colors
+## Color style

-Add the `theme` attribute to your initialization options as shown below to customize colors for some of the checkout's UI elements and header.
+According to the example below, add the `theme` attribute to the Checkout Pro initialization options to customize the color of its header and elements:

 [[[
 ```html